Sourabh2002/Sourabh2002/README.md

 # Hi there, I'm Sourabh! 👋

-I'm an Engineer student with information technology stream, India.
+I'm an Engineer student with information technology stream.
 Welcome to my GitHub profile!

 ## About Me

-- 🎓 Graduated from [Technocrats Institute of Technology, Bhopal]
+- 🎓 Graduating from [Technocrats Institute of Technology, Bhopal]
 - 💼 Currently working as [Your Job Title/Position]

 ## Skills